talon-one/talon_one.js/docs/ManagementApi.md

 > String exportReferrals(applicationId, opts)

-Export referrals to CSV file
+Export referrals

-Download a file containing the referrals that match the given parameters.
+Download a CSV file containing the referrals that match the given parameters.

 ### Example